sabegg2/resume/content/teaching/_index.md

     id: teaching
     content:
       title: Teaching
-      text: I taught for 6 years at Western Washington University.
+      text: I taught in the Math Department at Western Washington University for 6 years (2014-2019).
 Here is a list of courses I taught.

+      MATH 112 -  Algebra
+      MATH 114 - Precalculus 1

       filters:
         folders:
           - teaching